(Available release 0.9 onwards)

 - Include the

-- Configure a unique value as the Stream GUID in Protocol Data tab
+- Configure a unique value as the Stream GUID (GUID stands for globally unique Id) in Protocol Data tab

 - Ensure Transmit is finished i.e. Transmit State is